massalabs/station-massa-wallet/CONTRIBUTING.md

 ## Transaction vs Transfer

 In the Massa blockchain, a transaction is a specific type of operation that enables the transfer of MAS coins from one account to another.
 Within the wallet, we specifically refer to this type of operation as a "transfer".

+## Swagger file

+The swagger file `api/walletApi-V0.yml` is the source of truth for the wallet API.
+It is used to generate the API documentation and the API client.

+Some endpoint responses are code 422 but the code itself never return such status code.
+Go-swagger will internally generate 422 response when the inputs are invalid.